Dorfman connections and Courant algebroids: Linear splittings of

-The following proposition shows that this defines an $(U,K)$-equivalence relation on the set of Dorfman connections.
-We will write $[\Delta]_{U,K}$, or simply $[\Delta]$ since there will never be a risk of confusion, for the $(U,K)$-class of the Dorfman connection $\Delta$.
-The triple $(U,K,[\Delta])$ will be called a VB-triple in the following.
-By the next proposition, VB-triples are in one-one correspondence with sub-double vector bundles of $TE\oplus T^*E\to E$. \begin{proposition} Choose two Dorfman connections $\Delta, \Delta'$ and assume that $\Delta$ is adapted to $D$.
+The following proposition shows that this defines an equivalence relation on the set of Dorfman connections.
+We write $[\Delta]_{U,K}$, or simply $[\Delta]$, for the $(U,K)$-class of the Dorfman connection $\Delta$.
+By the next proposition, triples $(U,K,[\Delta])$ are in one-one correspondence with linear subbundles of $TE\oplus T^*E\to E$. \begin{proposition} Choose two Dorfman connections $\Delta, \Delta'$ and assume that $\Delta$ is adapted to $D$.
 Then $\Delta'$ is adapted to $D$ if and only if $\Delta$ and $\Delta'$ are $(U,K)$-equivalent. \end{proposition}